InterQuest Group Ltd

 InterQuest Group Ltd is a recruitment business that specialises within high growth areas of the new digital economy – information security, analytics, digital, telecom and technology.
 InterQuest Group operates across all industry sectors with a particular focus on financial markets, public sector and professional services.

-The InterQuest Group has its head office in London, with additional offices throughout the UK.
+The InterQuest Group has its head office in Salford, with additional offices throughout the UK.
 In December 2013 the London Stock Exchange listed the InterQuest Group amongst its "1000 Companies to inspire Britain".

 History

 InterQuest has been trading since 2001, but the acquisition of the individual brands give the company a combined recruitment experience of more than 100 years.
 During this time, InterQuest Group has grown to a £151 million turnover company.

 InterQuest Group's growth has happened as a result of both organic growth and strategic acquisition.
 The organic growth has come about as a result of a multi-brand strategy which permits each brand to operate within a clearly defined area technical specialisation – information security, analytics, digital, telecom and technology.

 In 2012/2013 the InterQuest Group underwent a large scale restructuring, which alongside their acquisition of ECOM, was largely attributed to its posting of positive annual financial reports in early 2014.